Article's Content

 We’ve always known that high-ranking pages have higher CTRs, but it’s always been a bit of a chicken-and-egg question: Is the CTR high because they rank high, or does Google rank them higher when the CTR goes up?
 The answer is probably both.

-To boost your CTR, optimize your titles and meta descriptions to be compelling and relevant.
+To do this, optimize your titles and meta descriptions to be compelling and relevant.
 Use action-oriented language, and include your primary keyword to attract users’ attention.
 For example, instead of a generic title like “SEO Tips”, use “10 Proven SEO Tips to Boost Your Rankings”.
 This approach makes your content stand out and encourages users to click through.

 Bounce Rate